jonnor/projects/jewelry/README.md

 - Fits LIR16xx,LIR20xx and LIR24xx directly.
 - Board fits within 20 mm diameter, 2 mm height

-## Board connector

-Top PCB
+## Top PCB

+Flexible PCB.
+Should make a couple of versions for different designs Since minimum cost is 100/135 USD

+Projected.
+3030 with touch on back

 - 3030 LED on top
 - 4 pin connector 1.0mm pitch
+On both sides?
 - Touch plate on the bottom.
 Circular like on TPP223 devboards?
 - Keep below 10mm diameter?
 May want a straight side 5mm for the connector

+2020 APA102
+- with touch on back
+- 4 pin connector one side
+- +2 pin connector other side

+0603 LED
+- LED footprint on both sides.
+- 2 pin connection, both sides
+- Space for 0603 resistor
+- Square footprint

 ## TODO